googleforgames/quilkin/README.md

 ## Project State

-Project is currently in *alpha* status, and is being actively developed.
-Expect things to break.

-Not to be used in production systems.
+Project is currently in *beta* status, meaning that it is being actively developed, and being used in production systems, but that the API may break and functionality may be changed or removed between releases.

 ## Documentation